Speeding up ReSharper (and Visual Studio)

-- Add the devenv.exe, msbuild.exe and your code folder to the ignore list of Windows Defender (and other antivirus software).
+Add the devenv.exe, msbuild.exe, your project/solution folders, and ReSharper cache folder (by default %LOCALAPPDATA%\JetBrains\Transient and configurable) to the ignore list of Windows Defender (and other antivirus software).

 Configuring Visual Studio preferences

-- : disable Automatically adjust visual experience based on client performance, disable Enable rich client visual experience, enable Use hardware graphics acceleration if available.
-These adjustments will reduce UI lags and improve overall performance.
+Automatically adjust visual experience based on client performance, disable Enable rich client visual experience, enable Use hardware graphics acceleration if available.
+These adjustments will reduce UI lags and improve overall performance.: disable

-- : disable Just-In-Time Debugging for Script.
-This will speed up build and debug.
+Script.
+This will speed up build and debug.: disable Just-In-Time Debugging for

-- : disable all auto-formatting preferences.
-If you use ReSharper's formatting assistance, this will prevent your code from being reformatted twice and reduce editor lags.
+formatting assistance, this will prevent your code from being reformatted twice and reduce editor lags.: disable all auto-formatting preferences.
+If you use ReSharper's

-- : if you use File Structure window, then you probably don't use the navigation bar on top of the editor and you can safely disable it on this options page.
+File Structure window, then you probably don't use the navigation bar on top of the editor and you can safely disable it on this options page.: if you use

 Although there is no official way to disable Roslyn, you can check out this article to find some alternative solutions.